DKorchuganov/classicaplus-hugo/README.md

 ### Composers

-Any composer which compositioned are used in event programs should be described in a data file in `data/composers` folder.
+Any composer whose compositions are used in event programs should be described in a data file in `data/composers` folder.
 There are no content files for composers at the moment, but they might be added in the future.

 #### Composer data file

-1. Go to `data/composers` folder and create a file with `firstname.lastname.yaml` filename format
+1. Go to `data/composers` folder and create a file with `firstname.lastname.yaml` filename format.
 2. Add `name` section with multiple language code sub-sections like `ru` and `en`.
-In each sub-section add `first`, `last` and `full` fields for the firsname, lastname and fullname respectively
+In each sub-section add `first`, `last` and `full` fields for the firsname, lastname and fullname respectively.

 **Composer data file example:**
 `data/composers/alberto.ginastera.yaml`